 Where can you and your family get vaccinated?

-This year’s vaccine is widely available, and the vaccine is the same as last year’s.
-Immunity weakens over time so it is recommended to get a flu shot this year even if you had one last year.
-The vaccine will protect you against H1N1, as well as two other virus strains.
-Adults and children over 9 will need only one dose of the vaccine.
-Children under 9 may need one or two doses this year, depending on what doses they received last year.
+Immunity from the flu vaccine weakens over time and the different strains contained in the vaccine change year to year so it is recommended to get a flu shot every year.
+This year’s vaccine will protect you against H1N1, as well as two other virus strains.
+Adults and children 9 years of age and older will need only one dose of the vaccine.
+Children 6 months through age 8 may need one or two doses this year, depending on what doses they received last year.

 There are many places to get a flu vaccine: your doctor’s office and flu clinics at Kaiser, public health nursing clinics, senior centers, drugstores and grocery stores.
 For more information on flu clinics try these resources.
 Flu vaccine is plentiful this year.
 This is a covered service for seniors on Medi-Care, part B, non HMO.
 They may go to their regular physician as well as to the many pharmacies that offer vaccination and bill Medi-Care.